chhylp123/FMtree/README.md

 API
 -------
-* To use the FMtree library, you should include "FMtree/bwt.h" in your project.
+* To use the FMtree library, you should first include "FMtree/bwt.h" in your project.
+After that, compile it with " -O3 -mpopcnt" options and link it with "FMtree/saca-k.cpp" and "FMtree/bwt.cpp".

 Note
 -------